-ZIKA virus is spread by daytime-active aedes mosquitos and has become a world-wide scourge.
+Z IKA virus is spread by daytime-active Aedes mosquitos and has become a world-wide scourge.
 Below is a digitally-colourised image of Zika virus particles (coloured blue) about 40 nm in diameter.
+Scientists at the Brazilian Synchrotron Light Laboratory are researching methods to combat Zika.

-Image: Centers for Disease Control and Prevention, U.S. Department of Health
+Courtesy Centers for Disease Control and Prevention, U.S. Department of Health and Human Services